Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Results

 As already discussed in the introduction, the specific evolutionary outcomes of eco-evolutionary models depend crucially on the form of the trade-off \cite{Geritz2, Mazancourt}.
 Therefore, in order to generalize the results found in Sec.\ref{sec:Variability} without relying on a specific form of the (mean) trade-off curve, one needs a framework that is able to discern whether a given ecological model equipped with a certain set of parameter values, is able to undergo evolutionary branching (or not) independently of the specific form of the trade-off.

 To this aim, we make use of the formalism proposed by de Mazancourt and Dieckmann \cite{Mazancourt}.
-As originally developed, such a framework allows one to analyse geometrically the possible evolutionary outcomes that can occur in the deterministic setting without imposing a specific mathematical function for the trade-off (for the sake of completeness, an overview of the method is described in Methods Sec.\ref{sec:Mazancour}).
+As originally developed, such a framework allows one to analyse geometrically the possible evolutionary outcomes that can occur in the deterministic setting without imposing a specific mathematical function for the trade-off (for the sake of completeness, an overview of the method is described in SM Sec.
+I).
 In particular, within this formalism one can construct plots such as that of Fig. \ref{fig:Result2}a, providing information on how independent is evolutionary branching on the specific mathematical form of the hard trade-off.
-More specifically, it gives at each point in phenotypic space, a measure of the range of possible local curvatures of the hard trade-off function that allows the model to undergo evolutionary branching at such a point, thus quantifying the robustness of branching against changes in the trade-off function.
-Then, for example, in regions where the range of possible local curvatures is small (deep blue in Fig. \ref{fig:Result2}a), the model undergoes evolutionary branching deterministically in that region only for very specific (fine-tuned) trade-off curves, whereas in regions where such curvature range is high (light green in Fig. \ref{fig:Result2}a), evolutionary branching occurs deterministically for a larger family of possible trade-off functions (see Section \ref{sec:Mazancour} for further details).
+More specifically, it gives at each point in phenotypic space, a measure of the range of possible local curvatures of the hard trade-off function that allows the model to undergo evolutionary branching at such a point, thus quantifying the robustness of branching against changes in the shape of the trade-off function (see SM Sec.
+I).
+Regions where the range of possible local curvatures is small (deep blue in Fig. \ref{fig:Result2}a), allow the model to undergo evolutionary branching deterministically only for very specific (fine-tuned) trade-off curves.
+Instead, in regions where the curvature range is high (light green in Fig. \ref{fig:Result2}a), evolutionary branching occurs deterministically for a larger family of possible trade-off functions (see SM Sec.
+I for further details).

-Nevertheless, let us recall again that depending on the specific form of the trade-off, branching happens or does not happen in a deterministic way.
-Therefore, we would like to see how this formalism could be reinterpreted when we include the idea of soft trade-offs.
-It turns out that using soft trade-off, the previous plots (e.g. Fig.\ref{fig:Result2}a) can be interpreted as ``\emph{evolutionary-branching feasibility plots}'', i.e.graphs showing the regions in phenotypic space where it is more likely to see an evolutionary branching event.
-In other words, regions in phenotypic space where branching is more robust against changes in the specific form of the hard trade-off correspond to regions in phenotypic space where branching is more likely to happen with the soft (stochastic) trade-off and vice-versa.
+Now, we would like to see how this (deterministic) formalism could be reinterpreted when we include the idea of stochastic trade-offs.
+It turns out that using stochastic trade-offs, the previous plots (e.g. Fig.\ref{fig:Result2}a) can be interpreted as ``\emph{evolutionary-branching feasibility plots}'', i.e. graphs showing the regions in phenotypic space where it is more likely to see an evolutionary branching event.
+In other words, regions in phenotypic space where branching is more robust against changes in the specific form of the hard trade-off correspond to regions in phenotypic space where branching is more likely to happen with the stochastic trade-off and vice-versa.